Keerthana1816/DressShoppingApp/README.md

  User can login the application and search for dresses with help of dress name and brand name.
 Then user can  buy the dresses.

-Getting Started:

-In windows command prompt >> git clone

-Imported the project as existing maven project in Eclipse tool.

-Added mysql-java-connector dependency in pom.xml file.

-To run this project, install git, we can clone this repository in our windows local machine.

-Install Apache Maven 3.8.5

-Install Java version 17

-Click on project in eclipse tool, Run as maven install.

-The jar built for this project will be in target folder.

-In windows command prompt >> mvn -jar jarname or we can run in eclipse.

-Contributor Keerthana.S